-The Shenzhen cervical cancer screening program was initiated as a collaborative effort between the government of China, Shenzhen University Peking University Hospital and private donors.
+SHENCCAST I (The Shenzhen cervical cancer screening program I) was initiated as a collaborative effort between the provincial government of Guangdong, Shenzhen University Peking University Hospital and private donors.
 The goal was to provide cervical cancer screening to women in the Southern Chinese province of Guangdong who had not been screened in the past 3 years.
 Dr. Jerome Belinson and Preventive Oncology International, Inc. were invited to include a research opportunity for those women choosing to participate.
 The study goal was to evaluate the sensitivity and specificity of the Gen-Probe APTIMA High Risk HPV assay as compared to the Hybird Capture II assay applied as a direct sample along with liquid based cytology.
 The study was funded by POI and the Gen-Probe Corporation.